Oyelowo/coding_practice/docker-udemy/docker-composee.md

 'no' - never restart.
 NB: for 'no' policy, it has to be surrounded by the quote  because no is interpreted as false in yml file
 - always: restart always if container stops.
 Good for web-service that we want available everytime

 - on-failure: when container stops with error code. i.e other than 0.
 Other numbers (1 upwards) means error.
-Maybe good for worker process
+Maybe good for worker process.
+E.g when a container is processing a file, you probably want to only restart if the process fails and not restart even when the process is done

 In this case, if you `process.exit(0)`, the container won't restart because status 0 means everything is okay, we only exited because we wanted to. but with `process.exit(1)` or any other number than 0, this restart policy will restart the container involved because status code other than 0 indicates failure(e.g 1,2,3 or 4)